 Exhibit Number Description 4.1 Specimen Form of Stock Certificate for Class A Common Stock (incorporated by reference to Exhibit 4.1 to the registrant's Registration Statement on Form S-3 (File No. 333-90716)).
 4.2 Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the registrant's Registration Statement on Form S-1 (File No. 333-12073)).
-4.3 Certificate of Amendment to the Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the registrant's Quarterly Report on Form 10-Q for the quarterly period ended June 30, 1998).
-4.4 Certificate of Designation, Preferences and Relative Participating, Optional, and Other Special Rights of Preferred Stock and Qualification, Limitations and Restrictions Thereof (incorporated by reference to Exhibit 3.3 to the registrant's Annual Report on Form 10-K for the year ended December 31, 1998).
-4.5 Amended and Restated Bylaws (incorporated by reference to Exhibit 3.2 to the registrant's Form S-1 (File No. 333-12073)).
-4.6 Amended and Restated Registration Rights Agreement, dated as of September 18, 2003, by and among Nu Skin Enterprises, Inc., Sandra N. Tillotson, The Sandra N. Tillotson Family Trust and the Purchasers signatory thereto.
-4.7 Amended and Restated Purchase Agreement, dated as of September 18, 2003, by and among Sandra N. Tillotson, The Sandra N. Tillotson Family Trust and the Purchasers signatory thereto.
-4.8 Registration Rights Agreement, dated as of October 22, 2003, by and among Nu Skin Enterprises, Inc. and the Purchasers signatory thereto (incorporated by reference to Exhibit 10.2 to the registrant's Current Report on Form 8-K filed on November 10, 2003).
+4.3 Certificate of Amendment to the Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.2 to the registrant's Annual Report on Form 10-K for the year ended December 31, 2003).
+4.4 Certificate of Designation, Preferences and Relative Participating, Optional, and Other Special Rights of Preferred Stock and Qualification, Limitations and Restrictions Thereof (incorporated by reference to Exhibit 3.3 to the registrant's Annual Report on Form 10-K for the year ended December 31, 2004).
+4.5 Amended and Restated Bylaws (incorporated by reference to Exhibit 3.2 to the registrant's Registration Statement on Form S-1 (File No. 333-12073)).
+4.6 Amended and Restated Registration Rights Agreement, dated as of September 18, 2003, by and among Nu Skin Enterprises, Inc., Sandra N. Tillotson, The Sandra N. Tillotson Family Trust and the Purchasers signatory thereto (incorporated by reference to Exhibit 4.6 to the registrant's Registration Statement on Form S-3 (File No. 333-109836)).
+4.7 Amended and Restated Purchase Agreement, dated as of September 18, 2003, by and among Sandra N. Tillotson, The Sandra N. Tillotson Family Trust and the Purchasers signatory thereto (incorporated by reference to Exhibit 4.7 to the registrant's Registration Statement on Form S-3 (File No. 333-109386)).
 5.1 Opinion of Simpson Thacher & Bartlett LLP.
-23.1 Consent of PricewaterhouseCoopers LLP, independent accountants.
+23.1 Consent of PricewaterhouseCoopers LLP, an independent registered public accounting firm.
 23.2 Consent of Simpson Thacher & Bartlett LLP (contained in Exhibit 5.1 hereto).
-24.1 Power of Attorney.
+24.1 Power of Attorney (included on the signature page hereto).